Nischhal3/event-manager/README.md

 - Contributors

 ## Overview
 CalEvent is a event manage application where the user can create and manage all upcoming events.
+[Watch video](https://youtu.be/TUALvP9fnSs)

 ## Project requirements
 - Phone internal sensor